loisie123/NLP-project/README.md

 ### Training

 The code for training the LSTM RNN can be found in train.py.
-When you want to train your own LSTM RNN, you should follow the steps in the parser.ipynb
+When you want to train your own LSTM RNN, you should follow the steps in the Dependency_Parser.ipynb.
+By running the second cell in the notebook, the net will be re-trained.

 ### Evaluate

 To evaluate the correctness of our parser we used the UAS and the LAS scores.
-When you want to test out LSTM neural networks for both languages follow the instructions in parser.ipynb.
+When you want to test out LSTM neural networks for both languages follow the instructions in Dependency_Parser.ipynb.

 This was a project for the course Natural Language processing at the University of Amsterdam.